Plastic is a synthetic material that generally cuts smoothly with a laser.

 Types of Plastics Not Suitable for Laser Cutting

-Plastics are relatively easy to cut by a laser.
+Plastics are relatively easy to cut with a laser.

 However, certain plastic can be dangerous to process under a laser, even when maintaining good process control.